elmerdotdev/ciccc-web-2-astro-lab/README.md

 10. Create a `Header.astro` and `Footer.astro` component.
 Add a menu to your header so that's easier to navigate your site.

+11. Create layout/s that you can wrap your pages in.
+Layouts should be added inside the `src/layouts` directory.
+In most cases, these should hold the structure of your website including the meta tags.
+Pass the `title` from each page as a prop to the layout file to use for the `<title></title>` head element.

-11. Add some styling but don't spend too much time on this.
+12. Add some styling but don't spend too much time on this.
 Just make your website look clean... and responsive 🤨

-12. Commit and push your changes once you are done.

 ### Reference: